 A building and symbol

-Second, US skyscrapers (with all their economic and political symbolism) inspired the architectural approach – the then CEO of the company had spent time in US exile.
+Equally, US skyscrapers (with all their economic and political symbolism) inspired the architectural approach to the Ringturm – the then CEO of the company had spent time in US exile.
 And 1955 was also the year Austria gained its independence from the allied occupation.